sheodox/projectlaunch.nvim/README.md

 Eventually I want this to...
 * look for your project root.
 Right now it assumes `cwd` is the root of your project.
-* support more alternative command sources than just `package.json`.
+* support more alternative command sources
 * have tests!